 You can virtually add just about anything to the QR code to entice the user to scan the QR code.

 Instead of adding a logo to the QR code, why not add a background image instead?
 You can add a square background to the QR code to increase the aesthetic appeal.

 No, it doesn’t.
 We take technical compliance very seriously and we make sure that the QR Codes with logo are readable.
 We compress the logo to 12% of the QR Code area, such that it does not interfere with the scanning, but conveys the message.
 We make sure we do not overdo it in a way that makes the QR code unscannable.

 However, we strictly recommend you to test the QR code after it is generated.
 Here’s how you can scan and test a QR code with any desktop or mobile device - iPhone and Android.

 Most brands that have successfully run QR code campaigns had logos for credibility and brand recall factor.
-Here are a few examples of brands that got it right with QR Codes and logos -
+There are different types of QR Codes that have been employed by brands from coupon QR Codes to location QR Codes.
+Here are a few examples of brands that got it right with QR codes and logos -

 These brands from multiple verticals -